Our club is friendly, fun and helpful. Please contact the club commodore before race day if you would like help getting your boat ready for racing.

 Sailing Rules

 We all want racing on Ten Mile to be fun for everybody.
-Nationwide, it is nice to know that C Scow sailing fleets are wildly considered to be the most congenial of racers.
+Nationwide, it is nice to know that C Scow sailing fleets are widely considered to be the most congenial of racers.
 Patience with those new to racing and an effort on the part of new sailors to learn fundamental rules will make each race day a success.

 A few basic rules and club conventions: